uladzislau-zhurauski/online-shop-backend/README.md

 ### Step 4: Run the project
 1. Start the server by running this command:
 `python manage.py runserver`

+## Launching tests

+### Prerequisites
+1. You have fully completed [workflow example](#workflow-example).
+1. You are in the root of the project and have activated virtual env as described in [Step 2](#step-2:-cloning-the-project,-creating-a-virtual-environment-&-installing-necessary-python-packages) of workflow example.

+### Step 1: Run tests
+1. The tests are written with `pytest`, so all the options of [this testing tool](https://docs.pytest.org/en/stable/) are available.
+To just run all tests, type `pytest`.
+You can check out other options [here](https://docs.pytest.org/en/stable/usage.html#specifying-tests-selecting-tests).

+### Step 2: View code coverage report
+1. After running tests, the coverage report is generated.
+It will create a folder named `htmlcov` in the project root.
+You can open the `index.html` file in your browser and check the coverage.

 ## Troubleshooting
 1. If you are having trouble installing the `psycopg2` package while running `pip install -r requirements.txt`, check [the build prerequisites](https://www.psycopg.org/docs/install.html#build-prerequisites).